sven253/moonlight-android-homatic-box-4k-pro-v2/README.md

 If a stream does freeze in one of the non-default modes, the built-in watchdog restarts the decoder after a few seconds instead of requiring an app restart.

-## Known issues
-Mi TV Stick / Box:
-- Streaming can still hang at random times.
-- Smoothness may degrade when the large performance stats overlay is enabled.

-Homatics:
-- Streaming can still hang at random times when a non-default low-latency option is selected.
-  The watchdog recovers automatically after a few seconds.
-- Controller input stopped reaching the host after a long session in an older build (video and audio kept running).
-The input worker thread and the updated moonlight-common-c input/locking fixes are intended to address this; still under observation.

 ## TV settings recommendations